alexrcoleman/pounce/README.md

 ### Random

 - Fix spectating mode (have "opted-in" spectate mode, which doesnt automatically disable when a new round starts, but can be manually left.
 This would also be used for Simulation Mode)
+- Fix bug with closing page not disconnecting (Doesnt happen locally, but in prod, may need to fix logging and debug)